 - Promoting your program: This resource provides tips and a sample news release template for promoting local programs.
 (2-page PDF) Stratis Health. - Template PowerPoint presentation: Sample presentation that can be adapted and tailored for community education and outreach.
+(17-page PPT template) Stratis Health. - Serious Illness Messaging Toolkit: This research-based toolkit is designed to capture public interest, bypass misconceptions, and increase the demand for serious illness care by changing how the public views advance care planning, palliative care, and hospice care.
+MessageLab.

-(17-page PPT template) Stratis Health - Patient and caregiver education: Several resources are available for patient, caregiver, or public education about palliative care. - Compassionate care at any stage of an illness: This patient site provides a wealth of information on hospice, palliative care, what to expect from a palliative care team, and patient stories.
+Patient and caregiver education: Several resources are available for patients, caregivers, and public education about palliative care.

+- Compassionate care at any stage of an illness: This patient site provides a wealth of information on hospice, palliative care, what to expect from a palliative care team, and patient stories.
 American Academy of Hospice and Palliative Medicine. - End-of-life: Helping with Comfort and Care: This booklet, available to order or download, helps people make sound health care decisions at the end of life.
-National Institute of Aging. - GetPalliativeCare.org: This website provides comprehensive palliative care information for people coping with serious, complex illness.
+National Institute on Aging. - GetPalliativeCare.org: This website provides comprehensive palliative care information for people coping with serious, complex illnesses.
 Center to Advance Palliative Care (CAPC). - What Are Palliative Care and Hospice Care?
-This webpage provides and overview explains the difference between the two care options.
+This webpage provides an overview explaining the difference between the two care options.
 National Institute on Aging.